 Become a Certified Medical Scribe

-Like we said before, you don’t need a certification to become a medical scribe.
+As we said before, you don’t need a certification to become a medical scribe.
 But being certified doesn’t hurt, either!
-If you want to get a step ahead, you can become a certified medical scribe.
+To get a step ahead, you can become a certified medical scribe.

 To get started, check out the American Healthcare Documentation Professionals Group.
 AHDPG offers medical scribe certification courses.
 They’re recognized as an official source of certification for medical scribes.
 You can take an exam to become an Apprentice Medical Scribe Professional (AMSP) right away.